elodina/datastax-enterprise-mesos/README.md

 Caveats:
 - If you run cluster on AWS disable "Source/Dest check" on each machine
-- Ensure sudo on slave machines doesn't require tty
+- Ensure sudo on slave machines doesn't require tty (this is required to add loopback interface before node is started within container)

 Navigating the CLI